JohannEid/awesome-wanchain/README.md

 - [Portal Network](https://www.portal.network/) - Portal Network supports the auction and trading of Wanchain domain names
 - [MyWanWallet](http://mywanwallet.com/) - MyWanWallet supports the auction and trading of Wanchain domain names

-# Developers
+# Developer Tools

 Wanchain leverages the EVM.
 As such, any tools that Ethereum are familiar with can be used on Wanchain.
-Here is the list of the tools that was copied fom this [Ethereum developers tools list](https://github.com/ConsenSys/ethereum-developer-tools-list) compiled by our awesome friends at Consensys!
+Here is a list of  tools developers can use to build on Wanchain.
+It that was copied fom this [Ethereum developers tools list](https://github.com/ConsenSys/ethereum-developer-tools-list) compiled by our awesome friends at Consensys!

 ## New developers start here
 * [Solidity](http://solidity.readthedocs.io/en/latest/) - The most popular smart contract language.